SAP-samples/localization-toolkit-s4hana-cloud-bank-account-validation/README.md

 ## Deployment
 Deploy the application (**.war**) into your organization's SAP BTP space.
-* You can either use the SCP Cockpit and the Deploy button in your space, or you can use the [Cloud Foundry Command Line Interface - CLI](https://tools.hana.ondemand.com/#cloud).
+* You can either use the BTP Cockpit and the Deploy button in your space, or you can use the [Cloud Foundry Command Line Interface - CLI](https://tools.hana.ondemand.com/#cloud).
 A useful tutorial on the CLI can be found [here](https://github.com/SAP-samples/hana-developer-cli-tool-example).
 * The parameters of the application (e.g. memory assignment) are set during the deployment.
 * The repository contains an example manifest.yml in APP_HOME directory.
 It is possible to use the manifest.yml directly after providing user-specific values.
 Ensure you save the manifest with unix-style line endings.
 E.g. replace\name = _<app_name>_ with a value, that is likely to be unique, e.g. name = my_company_com_pl_whitelist